 1.0 OBJECT OF THE GAME

 The cue ball must strike the lowest numbered ball first for a legal hit to occur.
-After the lowest ball is struck first, either the cue ball or any numbered ball may hit the 9-ball into any pocket for the win.
-If the shooting player pockets the lowest numbered ball or any other numbered ball after a legal hit, the shooting player continues his/her inning.
+After the lowest ball is struck, either the cue ball or any numbered ball may hit the 9-ball into any pocket for the win.
+If the shooting player pockets the lowest numbered ball or any other numbered ball after a legal hit, the shooting player continues.
 If no ball is pocketed, either the cue ball or any numbered ball must touch a rail after the cue ball contacts the lowest numbered ball for the shot to be legal.

 NOTE: If the 9-ball is pocketed illegally, then it is to be spotted on the foot spot with the incoming player having ball in hand.